datake/Papers-Of-Continual-RL/README.md

 > Benchmark on Images: Tensorflow

 * [Continual Task Allocation in Meta-Policy Network via Sparse Prompting](https://arxiv.org/abs/2305.18444) (ICML 2023)
-> The paper proposes sparse prompting to address continual RL problems, which learns over-complete dictionaries to produce sparse masks as prompts extracting a sub-network for each task from a meta-policy network.
+> The paper proposes sparse prompting to address continual RL problems, which learns overcomplete dictionaries to produce sparse masks as prompts, extracting a sub-network for each task from a meta-policy network.

 * [Task-Agnostic Continual Reinforcement Learning: Gaining Insights and Overcoming Challenges](https://arxiv.org/abs/2205.14495) (CoLLAs 2023)